-Key audit matter How our audit addressed the key audit matter inspection of post period end investor reports for pertinent changes in cash flows; • confirmation of period end cash reserve balances; and • checking the consistency of relevant "other information" with the financial statements, our knowledge based on the audit, and our procedures above. the profit and loss The shared appreciation mortgages include terms that entitle the Company to a share of the capital appreciation of the property on which the mortgage is secured as realised on the eventual sale of the property.
+Key audit matter How our audit addressed the key audit matter inspection of post period end investor reports for pertinent changes in cash flows; • confirmation of period end cash reserve balances; and • checking the consistency of relevant "other information" with the financial statements, our knowledge based on the audit, and our procedures above.
+Valuation of assets and liabilities held at fair value through the profit and loss The shared appreciation mortgages include terms that entitle the Company to a share of the capital appreciation of the property on which the mortgage is secured as realised on the eventual sale of the property.
 The value of the Company's interest on this appreciation is calculated by reference to the sale proceeds and a formula established and agreed at the origination of the mortgage, including the loan to value ratio on the original advance.
 The loan notes in issue are secured on the mortgage portfolio.
 The Company pays its entire share of the appreciation to the note holders as agreed within the terms on the notes.
 As this shared appreciation entitlement is dependent on economic characteristics and risks not closely related to the basic lending arrangement within the mortgage agreement, the overall contract is considered a hybrid instrument.
 Under IFRS 9 both the mortgage and corresponding shared appreciation are classified as one financial asset valued at fair value through profit and loss.
-Due to the pass through nature of the entity, a separate financial instrument is recognised in both assets (as receivable from mortgage holders, and in liabilities (as payable to note holders) We performed an independent recalculation of the year end shared appreciation rights for all securitised mortgages.
+Due to the pass through nature of the entity, a separate financial instrument is recognised in both assets (as receivable from mortgage holders, and in liabilities (as payable to note holders).
+Management's fair value estimate of both the asset and liability is based on the principal balances of the mortgage loans, shared appreciation percentage as agreed in the original loan agreement, and other assumptions such as House Price Index ("HPI"), mortality rates, a proxy for sales due to long term care commitments, dilapidation expected discount curves.
+We performed an independent recalculation of the year end shared appreciation rights for all securitised mortgages.
 As part of this we independently obtained regional HPI data from an external provider covering the period from origination to the balance sheet date, and agreed the shared appreciation percentages on a mortgage by mortgage basis to management's mortgage schedule.
 Additionally, we have audited the shared appreciation rights model by creating our own independent valuation, supported by our specialist valuations team.
 This valuation has been performed using independent data sources for the assumptions which include forward looking HPI predictions, LIBOR discount curves, a proxy for sales due to long term care commitments and external mortality rate data.
 Further to this, we ensured that the models were compliant under IFRS 9, including all applicable disclosures in the financial statements.
 Our independent model has been tested using sensitivity analysis on the underlying assumptions.
 Management's mortgage schedule has been separately validated through agreement to the origination documentation on a sample basis in prior years.
 As no new mortgages have been written, this audited schedule has been validated year on year by agreeing the outstanding principal balances to system reports in order to identify any inappropriate changes.